logicly-au/logicly.com.au/content/insights/harnessing-ai-responsibly.md

 <div class="col-span-12 lg:col-span-9 lg:col-start-4 lg:pl-6 blog-text">
 <div>

-Artificial intelligence (AI) is reshaping almost every sector of the economy, from healthcare to transport and beyond.
-It’s automating routine tasks, powering research and driving innovation that could change our lives.

 If you’re responsible for exploring opportunities to leverage the power of AI in your job, the possibilities are exciting but come with uncertainties.
 How can you tap into AI’s potential without taking on too much risk?
 How can you ensure your AI projects align with your goals without compromising data security or ethics?

-This article explores practical, <a href="https://www.logicly.com.au/insights/incremental-success">“incremental steps</a> towards responsible AI adoption.
+This article explores practical, <a href="https://www.logicly.com.au/insights/incremental-success">incremental steps</a> towards responsible AI adoption.
 Learn how to start navigating this new landscape and achieve real results while feeling confident you won’t expose your organisation to undue risk.</a>

 ## The opportunity: leveraging AI for impactful innovation
 AI offers immense opportunities for organisations looking to innovate and improve their services.
 The government <a href="https://www.health.gov.au/ministers/the-hon-mark-butler-mp/media/unlocking-the-power-of-ai-to-transform-healthcare">recently announced</a> it’s investing almost $30 million in research into new ways to use AI to improve access to health services and ensure that our health system remains world-class.